tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/购买指南/计费概述_intl_en.md

 **Notes**

-1. Prices in the table above apply to instance configuration fees only and do not include fees for storage space, backup space, and bandwidth.
+1. Prices in the table above apply to instance configuration fees only, and do not include fees for storage capacity, backup capacity, and bandwidth.
 3. Prices in the table above apply to new purchases only and may be subject to change upon renewal and configuration adjustment.
 4. Published prices are subject to change.

-## Storage Space (Disk Capacity) Pricing
+## Pricing for Storage Capacity (Disk)

-### Monthly subscription pricing
+### Monthly subscription

 <table>
 <thead>
 <tr>
 <th style="text-align: center;">TencentDB for MySQL</th>
-<th colspan="5" style="text-align: center;">Monthly Subscription Price (USD/GB/Month)</th>
+<th colspan="5" style="text-align: center;">Monthly Subscription Price/USD/GB/Month</th>
 </tr>
 </thead>
 <tbody><tr>